 Haldimand County Senior Staff received training and were signed off in the IMS in the fall of 2019.
+In 2021 the Emergency Control group also participated in IMS100 Training.
 Staff continue to be trained and tested on IMS through annual emergency management exercises and training which is required annually by the province to meet compliance.
-The County's 2021 training and exercises were completed in October and November respectively.
+The County's 2022 training and exercises were completed in October and November respectively.